sitharthan006/House-Price-Prediction-ML/readme.md

 # House Price Prediction using Machine Learning
 ## Project Overview

-This project predicts house prices using machine learning based on various features of residential properties.
+This project focuses on predicting house prices using machine learning techniques based on various features of residential properties.

-The objective of this project is to build a regression model that can predict the **SalePrice** of a house using historical housing data.
+The goal of this project is to build a regression model that can accurately estimate the SalePrice of a house using historical housing data.
+The project demonstrates an end-to-end machine learning workflow starting from data exploration to model deployment.

-This project demonstrates a complete machine learning pipeline including:
+The complete pipeline includes:

-- Data Preprocessing
+-Data Preprocessing
-- Exploratory Data Analysis (EDA)
+-Exploratory Data Analysis (EDA)
-- Feature Engineering
+-Feature Engineering
-- Model Training
+-Model Training
-- Model Evaluation
+-Model Evaluation
-- Model Deployment using Streamlit
+-Model Deployment using Streamlit

----

 ## Project Structure

 HOUSE_PRICE_PREDICTION/
 │
 ├── app/
 │   └── streamlit_app.py
 │
 ├── data/
 │   ├── processed_data/
 │   │   └── model_data.pkl
 │   │
 │   └── raw_data/
 │       ├── data_description.txt
 │       ├── sample_submission.csv
 │       ├── test.csv
 │       └── train.csv
 │
 ├── images/
 │   ├── BsmtFinSF1 vs SalePrice.png
 │   ├── Correlation_heatmap.png
 │   ├── GarageArea vs SalePrice.png
 │   ├── GrLivArea vs SalePrice.png
 │   ├── Pairplot.png
 │   ├── SalePrice distribution.png
 │   └── TotalBsmtSF vs SalePrice.png
 │
 ├── models/
 │   ├── LassoRegressionModel.pkl
 │   ├── LinearRegressionModel.pkl
 │   └── RidgeRegressionModel.pkl
 │
 ├── src/
 │   ├── datapreprocessing.py
 │   ├── EDA.py
 │   └── model_training.py
 │
 ├── requirements.txt
 └── README.md

----

 ## Dataset

-This project uses the **Ames Housing Dataset** available through the Kaggle competition:
+This project uses the Ames Housing Dataset, which is widely used for regression problems in machine learning.

+The dataset was originally used in the Kaggle competition:

-**House Prices: Advanced Regression Techniques**
+House Prices: Advanced Regression Techniques

-The dataset contains detailed information about residential houses in **Ames, Iowa**, including structural and location-based features.
+It contains detailed information about residential houses located in Ames, Iowa.

-The dataset includes housing attributes such as:
+The dataset includes various housing features such as:

-- Lot Area
+-Lot Area
-- Overall Quality
+-Overall Quality
-- Year Built
+-Year Built
-- Number of Rooms
+-Number of Rooms
-- Garage Area
+-Garage Area
-- Neighborhood
+-Neighborhood
-- Basement Area
+-Basement Area

 The target variable used for prediction is:

-- **SalePrice**

----
+-SalePrice

-## Exploratory Data Analysis
+## Exploratory Data Analysis (EDA)

-Exploratory Data Analysis (EDA) was performed to understand the data distribution, identify patterns, and analyze relationships between features.
+Exploratory Data Analysis was performed to better understand the dataset and identify relationships between features.

-Key steps include:
+Key analysis steps include:

-- Checking missing values
+-Checking missing values
-- Distribution analysis
-- Correlation analysis
-- Outlier detection
+-Studying feature distributions
-- Feature relationship analysis
+-Correlation analysis

-Libraries used for visualization:

-- pandas
-- matplotlib
-- seaborn
+-Detecting outliers
+-Analyzing relationships between important variables and SalePrice

+Visualization libraries used:

+-pandas
+-matplotlib
+-seaborn

-Example visualizations include:
+Some of the visualizations generated include:

-- SalePrice distribution
+-Distribution of SalePrice
-- Correlation heatmap
+-Correlation heatmap of numerical variables
-- Scatter plots between features and SalePrice
+-Scatter plots of important features vs SalePrice -Pairplot of selected features
-- Pairplot of important variables

----
+These visualizations helped identify which features are strongly related to house prices.

 ## Data Preprocessing

-The following preprocessing techniques were applied:
+-Several preprocessing techniques were applied before training the machine learning models.

+-Steps include:

-- Handling missing values
+-Handling missing values
-- Encoding categorical variables
+-Encoding categorical variables
-- Feature scaling
-- Feature engineering
-- Removing irrelevant features
+-Scaling numerical features
+-Removing unnecessary columns

-Tools used:
+Tools used in preprocessing:

-- StandardScaler
-- OneHotEncoder
-- OrdinalEncoder
-- ColumnTransformer
-- Pipeline

----
+-StandardScaler
+-OneHotEncoder
+-OrdinalEncoder
+-ColumnTransformer
+-Pipeline

+These preprocessing steps ensure that the dataset is properly formatted for machine learning algorithms.

 ## Feature Engineering

-Additional features were created to improve model performance, including:
+New features were created to capture additional information from the dataset and improve model performance.

-- HouseAge
-- GarageAge
-- RemodAge
-- TotalBath
-- TotalBsmtBath
-- TotalHouseSF
-- TotalPorchSF
+Examples of engineered features include:

+-HouseAge
+-GarageAge
+-RemodAge
+-TotalBath
+-TotalBsmtBath
+-TotalHouseSF
+-TotalPorchSF

-These engineered features help capture more meaningful information about the houses.
+These features combine multiple attributes to represent more meaningful characteristics of the houses.

----

 ## Model Training

-Several regression algorithms were used in this project to predict the **SalePrice** of houses.
+Multiple regression algorithms were trained to predict the SalePrice of houses.

-The models were trained using the processed dataset to learn patterns between input features and the target variable.
+The models learn the relationship between housing features and the target variable.

-Models used:
+Models used in this project:

-- Linear Regression
+-Linear Regression
-- Ridge Regression
+-Ridge Regression
-- Lasso Regression
+-Lasso Regression

-Steps involved:
+Training steps include:

-- Train-test split
+-Train-test split
-- Feature transformation using pipelines
+-Feature transformation using pipelines
-- Model training
+-Model training
-- Model comparison
+-Model comparison

 Libraries used:

-- scikit-learn
-- numpy
-- pandas

----
+-scikit-learn
+-numpy
+-pandas

-## Model Evaluation
+-Model Evaluation

-The model performance was evaluated using regression metrics such as:
+Model performance was evaluated using standard regression metrics:

-- Mean Absolute Error (MAE)
+-Mean Absolute Error (MAE)
-- Mean Squared Error (MSE)
+-Mean Squared Error (MSE)
-- Root Mean Squared Error (RMSE)
+-Root Mean Squared Error (RMSE)
-- R² Score
+-R² Score

-These metrics help measure how accurately the model predicts house prices.
+These metrics help determine how accurately the models predict house prices.

-The model with the best performance was selected for deployment.
+The best performing model was selected for deployment.

----

-## Model Deployment
+Model Deployment

-The final trained model was deployed using **Streamlit** to create an interactive web application.
+The trained model was deployed using Streamlit to build an interactive web application.

-Users can input house features and receive predicted house prices from the trained machine learning model.
+The application allows users to input housing features and receive predicted house prices based on the trained machine learning model.

+This demonstrates how machine learning models can be integrated into a simple user-friendly interface for real-world usage.

+-Technologies Used
+-Python
+-pandas
+-numpy
+-matplotlib
+-seaborn
+-scikit-learn
+-Streamlit
+-Future Improvements

+Possible improvements for this project include:

+-Hyperparameter tuning
+-Trying advanced models like Gradient Boosting and XGBoost -Adding more feature engineering techniques
+-Deploying the model using cloud platforms